isysoev/decoding_modeling/README.md

 ## Notes and concerns

-You will have to change the CELEX path and the SpeechBlocks path to run this code.
+You will have to change the CELEX path, CMU path, and the SpeechBlocks path to run this code.
 I did not want to release this data publicly.

 Go to load_my_celex_phonix_speechblocks_data in load_words.py to do so.
 Change WORDS_PATH, CELEX_PATH.
+Go to variations -> align_ipa.py, line 15.
+Change CMU_PATH.

 Also, the vowel and consonants were derived from the word-freqs/phonix intersection, if I remember correctly, whereas the analysis in this branch is done on CELEX/Speechblocks/phonix.
 It's unlikely that this will affect results, but this is a discontinuity.